enoskyeza/practice/README.md

 Timer:

 Create an HTML page with a display showing a timer (minutes and seconds).
 Write JavaScript code to start, stop, and reset the timer using buttons.

+LocalStorage Usage:

+Create a simple note-taking application with an input field and a button.
+Write JavaScript code to save and retrieve notes from localStorage.